sgronlun/lotro-companion-doc/UserManual/HowTo/GetStatsRight/main.md

 # How to get the stats of my character right

+This is a how-to that explains how to edit a character so that its computed stats do matchs those found in-game.
+While this was very useful before we had the 'Import from local client' feature, it is almost useless now.
+The import process shall build a character configuration that closely matches the one in-game.
+Some mismatches or misses can still occur, and the edition capability shall allow to fix this.

 ## Create you character
 Obviously, you should create a character with the right class and race.
 Both do contribute to base stats.